SebiTimeWaster/Blockify/README.md

 ## What items are blockified?

-Criteria used to select what conversions are allowed:
+Criteria used to select what compressions are allowed:

--   The resulting block form needs to be of the same type of material (I.e. Iron -> Iron)
+-   The resulting block form needs to be of the same type of material (I.e. Iron Ingot -> Iron Block)
--   The blockifying must be doable by a player with a crafting table
+-   The compression must be doable by a player with a crafting table

-This is a list of all conversions Blockifier does:
+This is a list of all compressions Blockifier does:

 | Source Item       | Amount | Resulting Block   |
 | ----------------- | :----: | ----------------- |